 Current Status: The species has suffered significant declines in portions of the southwestern United States (Brown 1993), most notably in the lower Colorado River Valley (Rosenberg et al. 1991) and in central and coastal California (Franzreb 1987), where the California subspecies is federally-listed as endangered (USFWS 1986).
 Similar declines have been noted in Arizona (Phillips et al. 1964) and New Mexico (Hubbard 1978), and the species was listed by New Mexico as threatened in 1975.
 New Mexico surveys and reports through 2011 indicate overall numbers remain very low and reproductive failure, often caused by Brown-headed Cowbird (Molothrus ater) brood parasitism, is high.
 The state's largest documented population is in the Lower Gila Box in Grant and Hidalgo counties, where up to 44 territories were located in 1998.
+Significant numbers of singing males have also been documented at the nearby Red Rock Wildlife Management Area.
 A significant population in the vicinity of Rattlesnake Springs, Eddy County numbered about 20 pairs in the late 1990s, but cowbird brood parasitism there typically exceeded 60% of vireo nests (Parody 2001) and recent (2010 and 2011) estimates suggest that the current population might be less than 10 pairs (NMDGF unpubl. data).
 The number of territories detected on a transect survey in Guadalupe Canyon declined from an annual average of 6.7 from 1987-1992 to 4.8 from 1993-1998 and to 2.0 from 2000-2004 (Walker 2009).
-However, the Guadalupe Canyon population seems to have rebounded in recent years, when average of 11.5 territories were detected from 2008-2009 on a subset (7 of 10) of transect points (Walker 2009).
+However, the Guadalupe Canyon population seems to have rebounded in recent years, when an average of 11.5 territories were detected from 2008-2009 on a subset (7 of 10) of transect points (Walker 2009).